-Royal Enfield Interceptor 650, Continental GT 650 exports to Australia begins: India launch soon
+Royal Enfield Interceptor 650, Continental GT 650 showcased in Australia: India launch soon

-Royal Enfield has started exporting the new Interceptor 650 and Continental GT 650 motorcycles to Australia.
-The motorcycles have been priced in the said market at a price of AUD 10,000 and AUD 10,400 respectively.
-The two bikes made their global debut at the 2017 EICMA motorcycle show in Milan, Italy last year followed by India debut at the Rider Mania 2017 event in Goa.
+Royal Enfield has just showcased its two latest motorcycles that go by the names Interceptor 650 and Continental GT 650 in Australia.
+The motorcycles have been priced in the Australian market at a price of AUD 10,000 and AUD 10,400 respectively.
+The two Royal Enfield bikes made their global debut at the 2017 EICMA motorcycle show in Milan, Italy last year followed by India debut at the Rider Mania 2017 event in Goa.
 This is not the first time that Royal Enfield has used the term 'Interceptor' for its motorcycles.
 The Interceptor used to be a very popular model by the company from the 1960-70s.
 The manufacturer decided to bring back the Interceptor and the motorcycle is now based on a neo-retro styling.

 The Royal Enfield Interceptor 650 and Continental GT 650 get power from a 648cc, parallel twin engine mated to a six-speed transmission system.
 The engine is good for churning out respective power and torque outputs of 47 bhp and 52 Nm.
 A slip and assist clutch also comes with the two bikes that minimises the effects of engine braking in case of aggressive downshifts.
 The braking duties on the two motorcycles are taken care of with the help of a 320mm disc brake up front along with a 240mm disc brake at the rear.
 An ABS (Anti-Lock Braking System) is being offered as standard with the motorcycles to offer added safety and convenience.